or Call 1-800-873-6577

 Closing on a Home

-Your offer will be based on the condition of the home, the price of similar homes in the neighborhood, and local real estate market trends.
-There’s almost always some back-and-forth in the negotiations, so be prepared for a little give and take.
+You’ll make your offer based on the condition of the home, the price of similar homes in the area and the local real estate market.
+Typically, there is some negotiation, so be prepared for a little give and take on the final price.

-After your initial offer, the seller may come back with a counteroffer.
-Work with your real estate agent to decide whether you can accept that offer, or if you want to make a new offer.
-Remember that negotiations can continue as you learn more about the home.
-For example, the home inspection may reveal issues like water damage or a faulty heating system.
-In that case, you can ask for money off the asking price, or require that the issue be repaired.
+Once you make your offer, the seller may come back with a counteroffer.
+Your real estate agent can help you decide whether you should accept that offer, or if you want to make a new one.
+Keep in mind that negotiations can continue as you learn more about the home.
+For example, the home inspection may reveal water damage or a faulty heating system.
+In that case, you can lower your asking price, or require that the issue be repaired.

 Si tiene alguna pregunta, por favor